The Australian Bureau of Statistics (ABS) has been using the following definition since 2012:

 WHY ARE PEOPLE HOMELESS?

-People generally experience homelessness after a sequence of related events and a mix of systemic, societal, familial and personal issues.
-Some of the reasons people find themselves homeless include, financial difficulties, lack of adequate affordable housing, domestic violence, discrimination, health reasons as well as because of issues related to reintegrating into society after a custodial sentence.
+People generally experience homelessness after a sequence of related events and a mix of systemic, economic, societal, familial and personal issues.
+Some of the reasons people find themselves homeless include, financial difficulties, lack of adequate affordable housing, discrimination, health reasons as well as because of issues related to reintegrating into society after a custodial sentence.
+Domestic violence continues to be one of the major factors for homelessness, especially amongst women and children.

 Housing Affordability and Homelessness